miquelcanalesteve/LLM4Onto/README.md

-# LLM4Onto: Ontology Quality Evaluation and Generation
+# LLM4Onto: Automated Ontology Quality Assessment and Expansion

 LLM4Onto is a framework designed to **evaluate ontology quality** and **generate ontologies using Large Language Models (LLMs)**.
 The ontology generation process expands upon an **input prompt written in an ontology format**, ensuring that the generated content follows a structured semantic representation.
 The repository focuses on two main aspects:

 1. **Quality Metrics**: Analyzing and selecting high-quality ontologies.
-2. **Ontology Generation**: Using a fine-tuned LLM to expand or generate ontologies, evaluated manually.
+2. **Ontology Generation**: Using an LLM loaded locally or from HuggingFace to expand or generate ontologies, evaluated manually.

 ![LLM4Onto Methodology](image/methodology.jpg)